-The Croft Shetland Tweed Pattern Book by Sarah Hatton
+The Croft Shetland Tweed Pattern Book

 The rural agricultural community on the Shetland Islands have a long and prestigious history of rearing Britain’s most northerly native sheep breed and collecting its high-quality wool.
 This is part of a practice known as crofting, which is integral to the landscape, cultural heritage and social economy of the Shetland Islands.
 It bonds people and places in a unique way, preserving livelihoods and age old traditions.

 West Yorkshire Spinners had long awaited the opportunity to work with Shetland Island Wool, a fibre world-renowned for its fineness, warmth and strength.
 WYS was delighted to be given the chance by Jamieson & Smith of Shetland to use this fantastic fleece.

 To complement this range, WYS asked the talented Sarah Hatton to design a collection of garments and accessories that were practical yet distinctive.
 The garments combine traditional design elements with a contemporary edge that really showcase the unique colour effect of the yarn.

 With designs for both him and her, this collection features 14 patterns which work in harmony with the yarn to create something truly special.